MB-Development2022/mb-treybakery/README.md

 # mb-trey
 This is a script made for the Trey Bakery MLO.
 It offers a easy config with many presets already in place.
 It has tiered systems to baking and creating different goodies to serve.
+Also has Config for jim-shops